yatinkode/email-ham-spam-nltk-flask/README.md

 ![data](https://github.com/yatinkode/email-ham-spam-nltk-flask/blob/master/images/cap5.jpg)

-Then choose option "c"
+Then choose "c"

 ![data](https://github.com/yatinkode/email-ham-spam-nltk-flask/blob/master/images/cap6.jpg)

-All nltk libraries will be downloaded in nltk_data folder.
-Checl with "ls" command
+All nltk libraries will be downloaded in nltk_data folder in ypur app repository in heroku.
+Use "ls" command to check for this folder.

+Note: You may have to carry out above steps again if you deploy a new version of the app